Losing chess

-Losing chess (Note: Also known as antichess, the losing game, giveaway chess, suicide chess, killer chess, must-kill, take-all chess, take-me chess, capture chess or losums.) is one of the most popular chess variants.
-The objective of each player is to lose all of their pieces or be stalemated, that is, a misère version.
+Losing chess (Note: Also known as antichess, the losing game, giveaway chess, suicide, suicide chess, killer chess, must-kill, take-all chess, take-me chess, capture chess or losums.) is one of the most popular chess variants.
+The objective of each player is to lose all of their pieces or be stalemated.
+Players must make a capturing move if they are able to.
 In some variations, a player may also win by checkmating or by being checkmated.

-Losing chess was weakly solved in 2016 by Mark Watkins as a win for White, beginning with 1.e3.

 Rules (main variant)

 The rules are the same as those for standard chess, except for the following special rules: